How did you get from there to FSG?

 In those days Roger was there, of course.
 Pat [Strachan] was there.
 Bob Giroux was still around.
 Michael di Capua.
 Aaron Asher was gone, but David Reiff was working there as an editor.
 Rog was there.
 It was a very personality-filled company with a lot of smart people who were very dedicated.
 But they never took themselves too seriously.
 That's one thing I've always loved about FSG.
 With Knopf I always felt that there was a snootiness—they would look down their noses.
 That was never true at FSG.
 It was scrappy; it was irreverent.
 I mean, they took literature extremely seriously, but they never took themselves seriously.
 It was a very good-natured place where people wished each other well.
 I think people felt like they were doing something good.
 The pay was terrible, and the conditions were terrible, but everybody knew why they were there.
 And we all felt like it was a privilege to work there.
 I think both Roger and Bob were responsible for that in different ways.
 Roger loved the game of publishing.
 He loved competing.
 He loved having enemies, being outrageous, swearing, making nasty comments.
 That was fun for him.
 Bob was more bankerly and serious, but literature had an unquestioned importance for him.
 It was a part of life that really mattered.
 I wouldn't say that that doesn't exist in publishing today, but it does feel different today.
 At that time books had a cultural primacy that they don't quite have now.
 Books have been sort of moved to the side by other media.
 It's not that people don't read books.
 But books are one among a smorgasbord of options.
 Whereas in those days books were still where cultural life was centered.
 People were decrying the influence of television, but books were still more at the center.

-years after that you became editor in chief.
-Was there any friction between you
+A couple years after that you became editor in chief.
+Was there any friction between you and Roger?

 Not a lot.
 I think I was lucky that I came along at the moment in his life when I did.
 He and Rog loved each other, but they were not natural business partners.
 I was able to be a kind of business son in a way that his real son couldn't.
 We had some set-tos, but not a lot.
 He was much mellower and less threatened in his later years.
 There had been a time when a number of really talented editors didn't survive at FSG.